fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_Five_Machine_Learning/README.md

 ### Results

-For the following feature, the buying price is low.
+For the following feature, the buying price has high probability to be low.

 ![result image](./result.png)